Nickswoboda/tab-appraiser/README.md

 ## Download and Run
 1. Go to the [Releases](https://github.com/Nickswoboda/tab-appraiser/releases) section.
-2. Download the tab-appraiser.zip file.
+2. Download the TabAppraiser.zip file.
-3. Extract .zip file to your desired location.
+3. Extract the .zip file to your desired location.
 4. Run the .exe file

 In order for the overlay to be displayed, the Path of Exile game must not be in full screen mode.